scriptclump/it-engineers-hub/README.md

-DO NOT TRANSLATE OR LOCALIZE.

-%% The following software may be included in this product: ASM Use of any of this software is governed by the terms of the license below:
+The following software may be included in this product: ASM Use of any of this software is governed by the terms of the license below:

 Copyright (c) 2000-2005 INRIA, France Telecom